fnoop/maverick-fcs/README.md

-# maverick-fcs
+# maverick-web-legacy
-Maverick FCS (Flying Control Station)
+Maverick Web (Legacy)
+This holds simple web content/services for Maverick.
+It will be replaced by maverick-web.